-Kleinert and Toubal (2010) derive a gravity equation for FDI from a heterogeneous firm model of international trade and FDI similar to Helpman et al. (2004).
+Fourth, Kleinert and Toubal (2010) derive a gravity equation for FDI from a heterogeneous firm model of international trade and FDI similar to Helpman et al. (2004).
 The firm's decision to undertake FDI, rather than to export or to produce only for the domestic market, is driven by the fixed cost of exporting vs. the fixed cost of setting up production abroad.
-It is natural to think that the presence of immigrants may reduce both kinds of fixed costs.2 On this basis, migrant stocks become part of a rigorously derived gravity equation for FDI.3
+It is natural to think that the presence of immigrants may reduce those fixed costs.
+On this basis, migrant stocks become part of a rigorously derived gravity equation for FDI.